 Now, you’ll want to fill out an application.
 Doing so requires no obligation on your part.
 The application should be brief, and more importantly, free.
 There should absolutely not be any upfront fees, and no income verification or credit checks will be needed.

 Not every application will be approved; only cases that show clear merit will be considered for pending lawsuit loans.
 Most funding companies won’t approve a loan unless they are assured they will get their money back.
-However, if you’ve suffered any damages and have already hired an attorney, your odds of qualifying for a pending lawsuit loan are very good.
+If you’ve suffered damages and have a attorney, your odds of qualifying for a pending lawsuit loan are very good.
 Remember, your employment status, credit rating, or financial history have no bearing on the approval process.
 The facts of your case are all that matter.

-Once the application is submitted, any work that needs to be done will be between your law firm and the funding company.
-Your attorney will be expected to provide some information about your case in order for the funding company to properly evaluate your claim and determine how much money you can borrow against your pending lawsuit.
+Your attorney will be expected to provide some information about your case.
+This helps the funding company evaluate your claim and determine how much money you can borrow against your pending lawsuit.

-After your application has been approved, the funding company will present you with a contract for you and your attorney to review.
+After your application approval, the funding company will present you with a contract for you and your attorney to review.
 You’ll want to ensure that your fees are clearly lain out, and that you’ll be receiving the right amount of money from your pending lawsuit loan.

 Pending lawsuit loan contracts are very transparent and explain exactly what you will owe when your case settles.
 Whether you like the terms or not, the decision is yours to either accept the funding, or deny it and move on.